 - Introduction

 This document describes the procedures for applying for TLS certificates.
 TLS certificates are used to sign and encrypt data, especially between servers and clients, sign and encrypt email messages and sign documents and software.
-These certificates are provided by Sectigo.
+HARICA provides these certificates.
 This ensures reliability.
-Sectigo certificates are supported by all common browsers and other clients.

-The university uses so-called Certification Authority Authorization (CAA) records in the nameserver system.
+The university uses the nameserver system's so-called Certification Authority Authorization (CAA) records.
 These records indicate which Certificate Authorities (CA’s) we allow to sign certificates for our domains.
-This prevents malicious parties to apply for certificates for our domains.
+This prevents malicious parties from applying for certificates for our domains.
 Our CAA records allow the following CA’s to sign our certificates

 - Let’s Encrypt